jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 However, what’s for more likely is that you’ll underestimate how powerful you are, not stop the guy, and he’ll probably pull out a gun or something.

 Don’t get into fights because now that you can fight, the stakes are higher.
 Just because you can knock someone out doesn't mean that you're bulletproof.&nbsp;

+Follow these boxing tips for a successful career in the ring and not for self-defense in the street.&nbsp;

 ***Read: [How to avoid a streetfight and what to do if you can't](/how-to-win-a-street-fight/)***